eudoxia0/eudoxia0.github.io/_posts/2019-08-07-respect-accept-language-header.md

 You have a website with content in multiple languages.
 How do you decide which language to serve a user with?
-Easy, the [`Accept-Language` header][header] exists for this very purpose: it allows a user agent to provide servers with a list of prefered languages, weighed by preference.
+Easy, the [`Accept-Language` header][header] exists for this very purpose: it allows a user agent to provide servers with a list of acceptable languages, weighed by preference.

 But not everyone uses it.
 Instead, websites often [deduce][geoip] the user agent's location from the IP address, and serve content accordingly.
 This is